 Of course, we understood that games had to be altered in order to be marketable in other countries, but to the uninitiated, that sounds like it may only involve adding subtitles – not exactly.
 While translation may play an major part in localization, there’s a lot more to it.
-Cultural differences may may something commonplace in one region, may be considered taboo or outright banned in others.
+Cultural differences may make something that is commonplace in one region, be considered taboo, offensive or outright banned in others.

 If you want to see a very informative, entertaining and very funny video explaining ‘game localization’, check this out…

 So, armed with this newfound knowledge, Kim says, “Let do a cartoon!”
 Easy for her to say, she’s the Director.